Capital One SavorOne Cash Rewards Credit Card review: No annual fees and easy-to-earn rewards for foodies

 CardRatings Editor's Analysis: Pros & Cons

-- Not only is there no annual fee and no foreign transaction fees, but there is an introductory 0% interest rate on purchases and balance transfers for the first 15 months (then, RegAPR; 3% fee on the amounts transferred within the first 15 months).
+• Not only is there no annual fee and no foreign transaction fees, but there is an introductory 0% interest rate on purchases and balance transfers for the first 15 months (then, RegAPR; balance transfer fee applies).

-- This is an excellent no-annual-fee card for people whose spending is largely on food, whether dining out or shopping at grocery stores.
+• This is an excellent no-annual-fee card for people whose spending is largely on food, whether dining out or shopping at eligible grocery stores.
 If that isn't you, you'll want to search for a cash-back card with higher earn rates in other categories.

 If you love food (and admit it, you know you do), CardName is a card you could really sink your teeth into.
-This new card was designed with foodies and people with hefty grocery bills in mind with rewards earned on dining out, entertainment, and grocery purchases.
+This card was designed with foodies and people with hefty grocery bills in mind with rewards earned on dining out, entertainment, and grocery purchases (excluding at superstores like Target and Walmart).

 There are no rotating categories or sign-ups needed to earn cash rewards, cash back won't expire for the life of the account, and there's no limit to how much you can earn.

-Plus, this card also offers 0% introductory APR for purchases and balance transfers made in the first 15 months (then, RegAPR; 3% fee on the amounts transferred within the first 15 months), so it's a great option if you've got a large purchase on the horizon, or an existing credit card balance, and need a bit of extra time to pay it off.
+Plus, this card also offers 0% introductory APR for purchases and balance transfers made in the first 15 months (then, RegAPR; balance transfer fee applies), so it's a great option if you've got a large purchase on the horizon, or an existing credit card balance, and need a bit of extra time to pay it off.
+See Rates and Fees

 CAPITAL ONE SAVORONE REWARDS

-With the CardName you'll earn unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target), and 1% on all other purchases.
+With the CardName you'll earn unlimited 3% cash back on dining, entertainment, popular streaming services and at eligible grocery stores, and 1% on all other purchases.
 Plus earn 8% cash back on entertainment purchases when you book through the Capital One Entertainment portal, unlimited 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply) and 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
 As an added sweetener, there is no expiration on your rewards as long as your account is open and there's no limit on how much you can earn!

 If you like your rewards in the form of merchandise or travel miles, you may want to look at other card options; however, if you like cold, hard cash, this is a nice addition to your wallet.